Chaitanya-Raj/maps/README.md

 ### The Search

-Search for this app has been powered by Algolia.
+Search for this app has been powered by Algolia and implemented with Vue-InstantSearch.
 We build a database of the community members on Algolia which is indexed to provide fast search capabilities.
 The search provides the user a way to search through the member database and jump to the location of a certain member.

 ### The Map